- Know the Meeting Objective

 Meetings don’t have to waste anyone’s time.
-With targeted training, leaders can learn to take the following eight steps to ensure each team meeting is run effectively.
+With targeted training, leaders can learn to take the following eight steps to ensure every team meeting is effective and relevant.

 Know the Meeting Objective